Carlisle Indian Industrial School: Student recruitment

 Spotted Tail, you are a remarkable man. [...]
 You are such an able man that you are the principal chief of these thousands of your people.
 But Spotted Tail, you cannot read or write.
 You claim that the government has tricked your people and placed the lines of your reservation a long way inside of where it was agreed that they should be. [...]
 You signed that paper, knowing only what the interpreter told you it said.
 If anything happened when the paper was being made up that changed its order, if you had been educated and could read and write, you could have known about it and refused to put your name on it.
 Do you intend to let your children remain in the same condition of ignorance in which you have lived, which will compel them always to meet the whiter man at a great disadvantage through an interpreter, as you have to do? [...]
 As your friend, Spotted Tail, I urge you to send your children with me to this Carlisle School and I will do everything I can to advance them in intelligence and industry in order that they may come back and help you.

 Consent to send students to Carlisle was often gained with concessions, such as the promise to allow tribal leaders inspect the school soon after it opened.

 The first group of inspectors, some 40 Lakota, Dakota, and Nakota chiefs representing nine Missouri River agencies, visited Carlisle in June 1880.
-Others tribal leaders followed.
+Other tribal leaders followed.
 Before tribal delegations returned home, they usually spent a few days in Washington where they received the plaudits of government officials for allowing their children to participate in the Carlisle experiment.

 Some tribes initially consented to sending their children to off-reservation boarding schools, but many were skeptical of the school system and its intentions.
-Many tribes did not believe the promises of the schools, scarred by the genocidal tactics of the U.S. government.
+Many tribes did not believe the promises of the schools, as they were scarred by the genocidal tactics of the U.S. government.
 Once students were in school, communication with home was virtually cut off.
-Letters from parents were left unsent by Indian Agents, and parents were not notified promptly when their children died.
+Letters from parents were left unsent by Indian Agents, and parents were not notified promptly when their children were ill or even after they died.